How To Get Dog Poop Out of Carpet, Wood & More

 Keep in mind that dog poop carries some germs.
 Wear gloves when cleaning and be sure to test any cleaning products in an inconspicuous spot, following the manufacturer’s instructions.
 As you clean, keep your dog (and children) out of the way.
 Remember that different cleaners should never be mixed.

 You may also wish to follow up by disinfecting the surface.
 Disinfect the scrubbing brushes or rags you use while cleaning, and wash your hands well after.
+To keep things neat and clean, it’s also a good idea to have a dog poop trash can.

 How to Get Dog Poop Out of Carpet and Rugs